paperduck/algo/README.md

 ### Introduction

-Project "Algo" will be a Linux command-line daemon for running and monitoring security trading algorithms.
+Project "Algo" will be a Linux command-line application for running and monitoring security trading algorithms.

-### Status
+### Status (most recent first)

-- June 2015: Created scripts to load historical data CSV files into MySQL database.
-Loaded minute data of the S&P 500.

-- June 2015: Developed a few backtesting scripts that run simulations using historical data.

 - July 2015
   - Successfully ran "reversal" strategy simulation with various input parameters.
 Results are stored in text files, with a summary at the end of each file.
 Thinking about storing results in MySQL for easier post-simulation analysis.
   - [algo/backtesting/public/reversal](https://github.com/paperduck/algo/tree/master/backtesting/public/reversal)
+  - Backtesting instructions can be found in the backtesting README. [(link)](https://github.com/paperduck/algo/blob/master/backtesting/README.txt)
+- June 2015
+  - Developed a few backtesting scripts that run simulations using historical data.
+- June 2015
+  - Created scripts to load historical data CSV files into MySQL database.
+Loaded minute data of the S&P 500.
+- 2014-12-6
+  - Repo created

-### Goals & Milestones
+### End Goals

 - Command-line interface for managing modular trading algorithms.
 - Each trading strategy should be implemented as a shared/static library that implements